 Ingredients

 Find the actual recipe amounts in the printable recipe card at the bottom of the page.
-For this pesto pull-apart bread recipe, you will need -
+Here’s what you need for this pesto pull-apart bread recipe.

-- Granulated white sugar - Only a little bit of sugar to feed the yeast and enhance the dough flavor.
+- Granulated white sugar – Only a little bit of sugar to feed the yeast and enhance the dough’s flavor.

-- Pesto - This pesto bread recipe can be filled with classic basil pesto (homemade pesto or storebought), sundried tomato pesto, or whatever other pesto recipes you like.
-The green pestos bring color contrast to the baked bread.
-If you want you can add a little crushed garlic too, to make pesto garlic bread.
+- Pesto – It can be filled with classic basil pesto (homemade pesto or storebought), sun-dried tomato pesto, or whatever other pesto recipes you like.
+I love the green color that basil brings to the baked bread.

-- Cheese - A little melting cheese to compliment the savory pesto.
+- Cheese – A little melty cheese to compliment the savory pesto.
 This can be parmesan cheese, cheddar cheese, or whatever cheese you like.

 - Melted butter and flaky sea salt for topping